European-XFEL/xFrame/docs/framework/getting_started.md

 	 ------- Finished <tutorial.hello.Worker object at 0x7fc352b05090> -------

 xFrame also allows for the creation of default settings for this and further details view [Settings](#settings_1).
+# Note: Contents from here on are outdated and will be updated shortly !!
 ## Data Access
 Let say we want to save or load some data for this we can use xframe.database.analysis module.
 To see how this might be done consider the following change to our `hallo.py` file: